solar2d/com.shannonit-plugin.ttlock/README.md

-Sources for the plugin plugin.hcModule.
+Sources for the plugin plugin.shannonit.

 Add following to your build.settings to use: